antonio-costa/Leaguedata/README.md

 	private $callsTenMinutes = 500; // max calls per ten minutes (if memcache enabled) private $timeout = 2; // time to sleep if memcached reached its limit private $debugMode = false;
+# Usage example
+	$lolapi = new Leaguedata();
+	$lolapi->getStaticData('champion'); // no data array means leave it blank so it returns all champions var_dump($lolapi->response->body); // ta dah!! an array with all the champions in League of Legends!
 # Requests available
+This lists is not complete!
+Some requests are missing and some miss their queries!
+They are easy to add if you want to.
 	private $requests = array(
 		"summoner" => "v1.4/summoner/{summonerIds}",
 		"summoner-by-name" => "v1.4/summoner/by-name/{summonerNames}",